 When is an Employer Responsible for a Truck Driver’s Actions?

 If you are in a truck accident, it isn’t enough to claim that a truck driver and their employer are responsible.
 Proving that a trucking company is responsible for its employee’s actions requires:

 - evidence that the truck driver caused the crash

 It can be difficult to obtain proof of the truck driver’s employment, but an attorney can start an investigation of the accident to retrieve this information.
 Gathering evidence that shows a connection between the truck driver and the crash is simple as long as you have access to copies of the police report and your medical report.
 Once you have evidence from the crash, your attorney can determine what damages you should claim for your harm and losses caused in the truck accident.

 How Do I File a Claim Against an Employee and Their Employer for a Truck Accident?

 If you are injured or experienced financial damages in a truck accident, you’ll need to file individual claims against all responsible parties.
 Keep in mind, you can only recover compensation that is equal to or less than the value of damages in the accident.
-For example, if $15,000 of damages is caused in the accident, you can recover up to $15,000 total between your claims.
+For example, if $15,000 of damages is caused in the accident, you can recover up to $15,000 in total between your claims.
 You might be thinking, “why would I bother filing against both the truck driver and their employer then?”
 The value of a settlement varies from claim to claim and is reached through negotiation by a lawyer.
 If the other party’s insurance company agrees to offer $10,000 as a settlement for one claim, your lawyer could recover the remainder of your damages with the second claim to maximize your compensation.